babarrett/qmk_firmware/keyboards/butterstick/keymaps/tomas/README.md

 Notice that the sequences are not defined by the *keys* you press but by the *keycodes* that get intercepted.
-The length of the sequence must be equal to the maximum (defined in `keyboard.inc`), if you want it to be shorter, pad with zeros.
-Currently the timeout for the leader sequence refreshes after each key pressed.
+The length of the sequence must be equal to the maximum (defined in `keyboard.inc`), if you want it to be shorter than the defined maximum, you have to pad it with zeros.
+Currently, the timeout for the leader sequence refreshes after each key pressed.
 If the sequence is not in the database, nothing will happen.

 ## Caveats